 The Howgill Fells are a series of picturesque hills straddling the border between the Yorkshire Dales National Park and Cumbria.
 They offer spectacular views over the Lake District in one direction and Yorkshire in the other.
 You can see the Three Peaks in the distance on a clear day, as well as the River Lune and River Rawthey as they carve their way through the landscape.
 They’re also home to Cautley Spout, one of England’s highest and most dramatic waterfalls.

 Howgill Fells, Low Haygarth, Sedbergh, Yorkshire Dales National Park, LA10 5NE.

 Cow and Calf Rocks

-High atop Ilkley Moor, overlooking the pub of the same name, sit the Cow and Calf rocks.
-The story goes that these incredible rock formations were separated when the giant Rombald stepped on them as he fled an enemy but, in fact, the rocks have formed over the last 320 million years.
-Now, they draw in hikers and climbers all year round – you can walk in between them before making your way to the top where you can enjoy show-stopping views across the countryside.
+High atop Ilkley Moor, overlooking the pub of the same name, sits Cow and Calf.
+The story goes that these incredible rock formations were separated when the giant Rombald stepped on them as he fled an enemy, but the rocks were actually formed over 320 million years.
+Now they draw in hikers and climbers all year round – you can walk in between them before making your way to the top where you can enjoy show-stopping views across the countryside.